An official website of the State of Oregon

 Notify ODOT of intent to sell or dispose of property next to a railroad right-of-way

 Public Entity Notification of Proposed Disposition of Real Property Adjacent to a Railroad Right-of-Way

 Must be submitted by all railroads (other than Class 1 carriers) operating in Oregon

 Railroad Annual Report

 The 2013 Oregon House Bill 2918 requires ODOT to provide a passenger rail status report to the Legislative Assembly every other year.
-Read reports from previous years:
+Contact ODOT Passenger Rail to read reports from previous years.